Happy Canada Day! On our nation’s birthday**, I thought it would be fun to look at a few stereotypes about Canadians.

 Every sentence ends with “eh?”

-Use of “eh” for emphasis at the end of a sentence is regional, at least to some extent.
+Use of “eh” for emphasis at the end of pretty much any sentence is regional, at least to some extent.
 In my neck of the woods, it’s not common, and I very rarely say it.
+I think it’s more of a rural thing than an urban thing.

 We all speak French.